una-ada/anarchy.website/hakkenteki/char/inoue.md

     </td></tr>
 </table>

-**Yulia Inoue** (Юлия 井上 _Yuliya Inoue_, born June 10, 2131) is a Martian
+**Yulia Inoue** (Юлия 井上 _Yuliya Inoue_, born June 23, 12431 H.E.) is a
-mathematician, computer scientist, physicist, and engineer.
+Martian mathematician, computer scientist, physicist, and engineer.
 Inoue was a key contributor to the development of the Electromagnetic Defense System on Mars and continues to work as a mid-level technician maintaining the System.
 Though their thesis _Planetary Field Stimulation and its Defense Applications_ was the foundation for the System's architecture, Inoue was not selected for the EM